stereobooster/svg-pan-zoom-gesture/README.md

 ## TODO

+- SvgPanZoomUI
+  - show/hide UI on hover/one-finger-tap
+- publish package
 - what if container larger/smaller than svg
-- min/max zoom
-- show/hide UI on hover/one-finger-tap
-- rubber-band on over-drag
-- spring animation

 ## UX